 Whether you’re headed to the resort or gearing up for a big backcountry outing, a pack is useful for carrying your essentials: extra layers, water, snacks, and—if you’re going out of bounds—avalanche equipment.
 Unique design features that set ski backpacks apart include dedicated pockets for goggles and avy gear, multiple access points, and external ski or snowboard carry straps.
-It’s also becoming more common to find deployable airbags built in for use in the event of a slide.
-Below are our top ski backpacks for the 2024 season, including options for day touring and resort skiing, larger designs for ski mountaineering missions, and packs equipped with airbags.
+Below are our top ski backpacks for the 2024/25 season, including options for day touring and resort skiing, larger designs for ski mountaineering missions, and packs equipped with airbags.
+We took these on long days skiing on glaciated peaks in Patagonia and on many, many laps at the resort.
 For more information, see our ski backpack comparison table and buying advice below the picks.
 We've also compiled a list of the best avalanche airbag packs for those willing to spend up for the boost in safety.

 Our Team's Ski Backpack Picks